everzet/sfLESSPlugin/README.markdown

 	prod:
 	  sf_less_plugin:
 	    compile:            false

 sfLESSPlugin server side compiler checks the dates of LESS & CSS files, and will by default compile again only if LESS file have been changed since last parsing .

-When you use `@import` statements in your LESS files, you should also turn on dependencies checking in one of you app.yml:
+When you use `@import` statements in your LESS files to include partials (styles with `_` prefix), you should also turn on dependencies checking (because, less compiler will not rerun on partials change) in one of you app.yml:

 	dev:
 	  sf_less_plugin:
 	    check_dates:        true
 	    check_dependencies: true

 **warning:** Checking for the dependencies will affect performances and should not be turned on in production